Welcome to the Blog!

 Choose a category to dive into the top picks of my articles and guides to get you started.

-Why treating trauma as an acupuncturist doesn’t mean you have to do talk therapy Use a bodywork-based approach to decrease your stress and be more effective
+You don’t need to do talk therapy to treat trauma as an acupuncturist.
+Here’s why Use a bodywork-based approach to decrease your stress and be more effective

 Many acupuncturists are intimidated to treat trauma because they think they need to approach it like a psychotherapist would.